 Now Amazon Prime Video and the BBC are bringing the book to life, with the dream casting of Michael Sheen and David Tennant as the two celestial buddies.

 When is Good Omens on TV?
-All six hour-long episodes of the series are set to be released on Amazon Prime Video globally on 31st May 2019, before airing about six months later on BBC2.
+All six hour-long episodes of the series are on Amazon Prime Video (31st May 2019), before they air about six months later on BBC2.

 The Expatriates by Janice Y K Lee

 Janice Y K Lee’s book follows a close-knit group of women expats in Hong Kong, and is set to be adapted into an Amazon series, with Nicole Kidman acting as executive producer.
 That might explain why the series is already being compared to Big Little Lies…